-You know that feeling when you make something and it’s immediately your most favourite garment ever and you never ever want to take it off?
+You know that feeling when you make something and it’s immediately your favourite garment ever and you never ever want to take it off?
 That is this sweater for me!
 Let me tell you all about my favourite Jarrah sweater!

-I would say my one gripe about this fabric is that the lovely thick spongeyness i love so much – also made it an absolute pain in the butt to sew!
+I would say my one gripe about this fabric is that the lovely thick sponginess I love so much – also made it an absolute pain in the butt to sew!
 My overlocker really wasn’t a fan of those thick layers, and i found myself going very slowly on each seam to make sure all the layers were being caught in the stitches.

-I’m wearing it here with my slim leg Ash jeans with the step hem – but i’m sure you’re sick of by now!
+I’m wearing it here with my slim-leg Ash jeans with the step hem – but I’m sure you’re sick of it by now!
 It’s probably obvious these jeans are in high rotation :)

 photography by Annelise Nielsen